bareynol/reencode_audio_language/README.md

     * the command maps all input streams from `$filename` and copies them to `$tmpfilename` with language meta-data for the audio stream reencoded as japanese
 3. if previous command successful, overwrites `$filename` with `$tmpfilename`
 4. Logs all of this in `reencode_log.txt`

-## Usage

-1. Copy the file reencode_audio.sh anywhere on your computer
-2. Ensure that ffmpeg is installed:
-    * `sudo apt update && sudo apt install ffmpeg`
-3. Set reencode_audio.sh to be executable
-    * `chmod u+x reencode_audio.sh`
-4. Run the script, passing in the location of the directory containing the files you'd like to reencode.
-    * e.g.: `./reencode_audio.sh /tv/One\ Pace/Season\ 29/`

 ## Example `reencode_log.txt`